Shoo, Flea: What to Do About Your Dog’s Disturbing Flea Allergy

 When humans start to scratch our scalps more than, uh, usual, we get worried.
 Many of us have traumatic lice stories from elementary school that would rightfully elicit a booming and disgusted “eeewwww” from Moira Rose.
 She would, no doubt, have the same reaction to a dog scratching ceaselessly because of — the horror — fleas.

 If your dog has fleas, the first thing you may notice is hair loss along their neck, spine, and thighs.
 Their skin may also be flecked with scabs and hot to the touch.
 Then, of course, there’s the scratching: automatic, back-foot-reaching, irrepressible itching.
 You may — or may not — see live fleas; it’s possible you’ll only see flea dirt (specks of digested blood).

-Often, a client will say to me, “But my other cat/dog is just fine.”
+Often, pet parents will think, “But my other dog (or cat) is just fine.”

-That’s the thing — not all pets are allergic to fleas.
+That’s the thing — not all dogs are allergic to fleas.
 But for the ones who are, the suffering can be extreme.
-As anyone who’s gotten a mosquito bite knows, itching causes a distinct, crazy-making distress.
-The good news is, it’s actually pretty simple to prevent and treat fleas.
+As anyone who’s gotten a mosquito bite (or lice) knows, itching causes a distinct, crazy-making distress.
+The good news is, it’s actually pretty simple to prevent and treat fleas on dogs.
 Here’s how.

 First of All, What is Flea Allergy in Dogs?